international admissions

 For purposes of admission and student accounts, international student is defined as any person in the United States on a non-immigrant visa (including but not limited to: F-1, F-2, J-1, J-2, H-4, H-1B, etc.) or any non-US Citizen taking classes online from abroad.

-To apply for admission as an international graduate student, the applicant must submit the following:
+To apply for admission as an international student, the applicant must submit the following:

 - Completed Application Form